sourmash-bio/sourmash/README.md

     pip install sourmash

-It currently requires khmer and PyYAML, and runs under both Python 2.7.11 and Python 3.5.
+It currently requires screed and PyYAML, and runs under both Python 2.7.11 and Python 3.5.
+You will need the CPython development headers and libraries in order to compile the C++ extension.

 ## Development

 `sourmash` is the main command-line entry point; run it for help.

-`sourmash_lib.py` contains the MinHash sketch implementation.
+`sourmash_lib/` contains the library code.

-`sourmash_signature.py` contains the YAML sig formatting and I/O functions.

-`sourmash_fig.py` contains some plotting functionality.

 ----

 CTB

-12.apr.2016
+6.jun.2016